DewaldSchoonderwoerd/sprite-cloud-automation-framework-demo/README.md

 Step 2: Go into job
 Step 3: Select build with parameters
 Step 4: Select a option and run

+*NOTE* Initial run may take up to 5 minutes to resolve dependencies
 ```

 ---